 In order to qualify as a REIT, we cannot directly or indirectly operate any of our hotels.
 We lease each of our hotels to TRS lessees, which in turn engage property management companies to manage our hotels.
 Each of our hotels is operated pursuant to a hotel management agreement with one of 15 independent hotel management companies.
-Each hotel management fee upon the achievement of certain financial thresholds as set forth in each applicable hotel management agreement.
+Each hotel management company receives a base management fee and is also eligible to receive an incentive management fee upon the achievement of certain financial thresholds as set forth in each applicable hotel management agreement.
 The incentive management fee is generally calculated as a percentage of hotel operating profit after we have received a priority return on our investment in the hotel.
 WLS is the hotel management company for 71 of our hotels.
-Our remaining hotels are managed by 14 other hotel management agreement agreements with WLS and a general overview of our non-WLS hotel management agreements.
+Our remaining hotels are managed by 14 other hotel management companies located in the United States.
+Below is a summary of the principal terms of the hotel management agreements with WLS and a general overview of our non-WLS hotel management agreements.